ProdatoAnalytics/jrs-rest-java-client/README.md

     </repositories>
 ```

-#License
+License
 --------
-Copyright &copy; 2005 - 2018 TIBCO.
+Copyright &copy; 2005 - 2014 Jaspersoft Corporation.
 All rights reserved.
 http://www.jaspersoft.com.

-Unless you have purchased a commercial license agreement from TIBCO,
+Unless you have purchased a commercial license agreement from Jaspersoft,
 the following license terms apply:

 This program is free software: you can redistribute it and/or modify